coq/coq/doc/sphinx/proof-engine/tactics.rst

       notions are the
-      same: for hypotheses `A B C`, `move A after B` gives `B A C`, whereas if :n:`@ident__from` is after :n:`@ident` in the context, they are the opposite: `move C after A` gives `C B A` because the direction of movement is reversed.
+      same: for hypotheses `A B C`, `move A after B` gives `B A C`, whereas if :n:`@ident__from` is after :n:`@ident` in the context, they are the opposite: `move C after A` gives `C A B` because the direction of movement is reversed.

       .. todo This is dreadful behavior